dtcristo/raylib-rust/README.md

 ## Development status

-The raw binding layer `raylib-sys` is fucntionally complete with an automatic build script tested on Linux and macOS, this downloads raylib binaries and statically links your project.
+The raw binding layer `raylib-sys` is fucntionally complete with an automatic build script tested on macOS, Windows and Linux.
+This downloads raylib binaries and statically links your project.
 The higher level `raylib` crate is still under active development and currently incomplete.

 ## Dependencies

 The following tools are required to build `raylib-sys`:

 - `curl`
+- `clang` - Windows binaries can be downloaded [here](https://releases.llvm.org/download.html)
-- `pkg-config`
+- `pkg-config` - Only required for macOS and Linux

 ## Supported targets

 The following targets are tested to work:

 - `x86_64-apple-darwin`
+- `x86_64-pc-windows-msvc`
 - `x86_64-unknown-linux-gnu`

 However, it _should_ also work on the following:

 - `i686-apple-darwin`
+- `i686-pc-windows-msvc`
 - `i686-unknown-linux-gnu`

 Future support will be added for the following:

 - `i686-pc-windows-gnu`
-- `i686-pc-windows-msvc`
 - `x86_64-pc-windows-gnu`
-- `x86_64-pc-windows-msvc`

 ## License